ska-telescope/developer.skatelescope.org/src/getting-started/deploy-skampi.rst

 In order to check SKAMPI, it is possible to run the following commands:

 .. code-block::
-        :caption: Check that Skampi is running - wait for all the Pods to be running: make skampi-wait-all KUBE_NAMESPACE=ska-mid K8S_TIMEOUT=600s
+        :caption: Check that Skampi is running - wait for all the Pods to be running

+        make skampi-wait-all KUBE_NAMESPACE=ska-mid K8S_TIMEOUT=600s

 .. code-block::
-        :caption: Check with K9s - are all the Pods healty k9s --namespace ska-mid --command pods
+        :caption: Check with K9s - are all the Pods healty

+        k9s --namespace ska-mid --command pods

 .. code-block::
         :caption: Access the SKA landing page

         sensible-browser http://$(minikube ip)/ska-mid/start/

 Testing SKAMPI